Babitdor/NewsArticle_Summarizer_Using_T5Transformer/README.md

 1000	0.249100	      0.209719	          0.631300	0.372700	0.592800	73.473000

 ## NOTE:
-The model can still perform much better with more data, the model in it's current state has been fine-tunning with a subset size of 4000, due to ### hardware limitations
+The model can still perform much better with more data, the model in it's current state has been fine-tunning with a subset size of 4000, due to <b>hardware limitations</b>

 ```bash
 git clone https://github.com/yourusername/News_SummarizerT5Transformer.git